ajbastien/ha_integration_renogy_bluetooth/README.md

 You must specify the MAC address and select the appropriate device type.
 **Note:** I only support single device Bluetooth and not the master slave devices at this time.

+## Note on Raspberry Pi Bluetooth

+ I have found that the Raspberry Pi bluetooth adapter barely works.
+The use of a Bluetooth Proxy ESPHome device enhances the connectivity 100 fold.
+It connects 95+% of the time while Raspberry Pi seems to connect maybe 30% of the time.

 # Special Thanks To:

 1. https://github.com/cyrils/renogy-bt for providing the Inverter and DC to DC Charger parsing and the understanding of the flow for Renogy devices